Sleep Management and Neurofeedback

 - Consider adding our coaching services to your neurofeedback sessions.
 It can enhance the experience tremendously.
 Just reach out to us to inquire.

 - A research study was conducted using NeurOptimal® by Dr. Ed O’Malley, a neurobiologist and longtime Director of the Norwalk Hospital Sleep Disorder Center, in 2007.
 Contact us for more information.
 Published in Sleep, Vol 30, 2007.

-Maybe you’re ready to get started with your brain training experience but still have a few questions.
+Maybe you’re about ready to start your brain training experience but still have a few questions.

 Will the improvements in sleep last?

 The changes that neurofeedback training brings about are long-lasting.
 However, brain training is like athletic training in the sense that we can’t just go to the gym once or twice or for a month or two and then never go back.
 Neurofeedback training is most effective when followed up with periodic boosters.
 For some, this is monthly.
 For others, this is annually.
 And for still others, this is right before exams or a big presentation.
 It’s all up to you and what you want to achieve.
 Lifestyle including diet and exercise as well as stress levels have an impact on how you do as well.
 It is important to take good care of one’s self and one’s relationships after your initial trainings.
 The great part about that is, the benefits NeurOptimal brain training brings (greater calm, better sleep, better focus, etc.) can make these tasks a bit easier.